nmfs-opensci/quarto_titlepages/README.md

 This will install the extension plus all the demo files.
 Essentially, you will be cloning the repo into a new folder and you will be asked at installation for the name of the (empty) folder/directory that you want to install into.

-## Install for an existing document
+## Install or update for an existing document

 You may also use this format with an existing Quarto project or document.
 This will install only the files in the `_extension` folder and will not install the files above that (the demo files).
+This is also how to update the extension if there have been changes.

 From the quarto project or document directory, run the following command: